Best Ethical Investment Funds: Our Top Picks In 2023

 Colleagues and friends will know And on 12th December, the UK will co-host a summit with the UN and France, and our partners Italy and Chile, to mark the fifth anniversary of the Paris Agreement.

 This will be the moment for global leaders to show that we can make a step change on climate action.”

 Peter Michaelis, head of the Liontrust Sustainable Investment team, helps to provide clarification about the sustainable methods fund managers use.

-“The first is negative screening, which, as it suggests, avoids certain industries because of the negative or damaging effects of their products.
+“The first is negative screening, which, as it suggests, avoids certain industries because of the damaging effects of their products.
 Examples include weapons and tobacco.

 “Such funds may concentrate on a single theme such as renewable energy while others have multiple sustainability themes that can include healthcare, resource efficiency, and education.